Management Tool / User Interface

 Clients can then connect to the hotspot via Wifi and enter the passphrase.

-The Bluetooth section allows you to scan and pair bluetooth devices with Syrus.
-You can also transmit a message to a paired bluetooth speakerphone.
+The Bluetooth section allows you to scan bluetooth classic and BLE devices with Syrus.

 The ECU section allows you to configure the CAN interface built into the device so you can read J1939 parameters from the vehicle's CAN bus.